Stacy Keach: Narrator

 Keach narrated several episodes of Nova, National Geographic, and various other informational series.
-From 1989 to 1992, he was host of the syndicated informational reenactment show, Missing Reward, which had a similar format to the popular Unsolved Mysteries at the time.
+From 1989 to 1992, he was host and narrator of the syndicated informational reenactment show, Missing Reward, which had a similar format to the popular Unsolved Mysteries at the time.
 From 1992 to 1995, he became the voice-over narrator for the paranormal series Haunted Lives: True Ghost Stories.

-Beginning in 1999, he served as the narrator for the home video clip show World's Most Amazing Videos, which is now seen on Spike TV.
+From 1999 to 2007, he served as the narrator for the NBC video clip show World's Most Amazing Videos, which was later seen on Spike TV.
+For the PBS series American Experience, he narrated The Kennedys, among others.
+Keach could also be heard narrating the CNBC series American Greed, from its 2007 inception to the 2022-23 season.
 He currently hosts The Twilight Zone radio series.
-Keach can also be heard narrating the CNBC series American Greed.
-For the PBS series American Experience, he narrated The Kennedys, among others.

 In 2008, Keach once again reprised his famous role as Mike Hammer in a series of full-cast radio dramatizations for Blackstone Audio.
 (He also arranged and performed the music for the audio dramas.
 His wife, Malgosia Tomassi, also starred in the dramas, playing Maya Ricci, a yoga instructor.)
 Keach has also read many of Mickey Spillane's original Mike Hammer novels as Audiobooks.

 Keach played the role of John in The Truth & Life Dramatized Audio Bible, a 22-hour audio version of the RSV-CE translation of the New Testament.
 He also voiced both Job and Paul the Apostle in The Word of Promise, a 2007 dramatic audio presentation based on the New King James Version.

 On January 6, 2014, Keach became the official voice of The Opie and Anthony Channel on SiriusXM Satellite Radio (Sirius Channel 206, XM Channel 103).
-Keach is the voice of CNBC's American Greed, now on their thirteenth season.